 Later the deer arrived, munching in their usual spot under the apple trees.
 Our resident ungulates have already consumed every apple they can reach, and they have likewise eaten all the young leaves and fresh bark on any new trees.
 The upper apples, high on the tree, are however quite available for the squirrels.
 Who have already consumed all, as in 100%, of our peaches.

 With all the wildlife, dead and alive, I had occasion to miss Bruno and Daisy, in their salad days, back when the four-legged animals running round the yard were members of the family, beloved creatures.

 Later Mom came for dinner so we could celebrate her birthday.
 I made lamb chops and sweet potato fries and salad with endives and cucumbers, all favorite foods, once.

 She is losing nouns at about the same rate we are losing peaches.
 Yet I surprise myself by understanding what she means when she says: “The thing… it was a color…over there, before.”
 (Regarding a red dress she bought in Brussels.)

 One of her sons called to wish her Happy Birthday.
 She looked at me with confusion.
 “Who is this?
 What do I do?”
 I told her it was her son Michael, her favorite (I always tell her the one on the phone is her favorite), and that the scarf I’d just given her to open was from him, so she should say thank you.
-This was both Mom and Michael (who had not given her the scarf) could be equally confused.
+This caused both Mom and Michael (who had not given her the scarf) to be equally confused.